x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/transport-agents.md

 ## Built-in transport agents

 Exchange Server includes many built-in transport agents that provide features such as anti-spam, transport rules and journaling.
 Most of the built-in transport agents on Exchange Mailbox servers are invisible and unmanageable by the transport agent management cmdlets.
-Virtually all of the built-in transport agents that are visible and manageable are in the Transport service on Mailbox servers and on Edge Transport servers.
+Virtually all of the built-in transport agents that are visible and manageable are in the Transport service on Mailbox servers and Edge Transport servers.

 The more interesting built-in transport agents on Mailbox servers are described in the following table.
 Note that this table doesn't include many of the invisible and unmanageable transport agents.